Skip to content. | Skip to navigation

 Dr. Angela Enright receives ASA Nicholas Green Award

 Dr. Angela Enright, the immediate Past President of the WFSA, has been honoured by the American Society of Anaesthesiologists with the Nicholas Greene Award for Outstanding Humanitarian Contribution.
-Dr Enright has also been honoured by the Association of Anaesthetists of Great Britain and Ireland who awarded her Honorary Membership of the AAGBI.

 Update 28 (2012) Intensive Care Medicine